Aventuras de Kirlian: History

 The core of the band was formed by Ibon Errazkin and Teresa Iturrioz, who began to jam together in the summer of 1985, both initially playing bass guitar.
 In February 1986, Jone Gabarain and Peru Izeta came on board and together they formed the group under the name Aventuras de Kirlian.

-Their influences include Tamla Motown, Girls, early Talking Heads, and the Spanish band Décima Víctima.
+Their influences include Tamla Motown, Marine Girls, early Talking Heads, and the Spanish band Décima Víctima.

 Between 1986 and 1988, Aventuras de Kirlian performed approximately fifteen times, exclusively in the province of Gipuzkoa.
 They frequently shared the stage with other local groups such as La Insidia, which would later become Family, indicating their active role and growing popularity in the Basque music scene at the time.

 The band was closely associated with the Donosti Sound, a musical movement centered in San Sebastián that drew inspiration from British indie pop and shaped the identity of alternative music in the Basque Country during the late 1980s and early 1990s.

 Aventuras de Kirlian disbanded in 1989.
 Shortly thereafter, its members regrouped and, joined by drummer Gorka Ochoa, formed a new band named Le Mans.
 The new group debuted in 1993 and continued to develop the introspective pop style associated with the Donosti Sound.